mariohernandez/storybook/README.md

 This is a minimal setup of a Drupal 10 theme with Storybook support.
 It uses [ViteJS](https://vitejs.dev/) as its build tool which offers HMR and some ESLint rules.
 The project still lacks many of the automation found in most modern front-end projects.
 The main objective of this project is to show how Storybook is able to render components that were written in Twig.

+Read the [blog post](https://mariohernandez.io/blog/building-a-modern-drupal-theme-with-storybook/){target=_blank} where I explain how this project was put together.

 ## Running this project

 **Note**: You need NodeJS 18 or higher.